famiu/feline.nvim/README.md

 **[Config by pianocomposer321:](https://gist.github.com/pianocomposer321/6151c458132a97590d21415db67361a6)**
 ![image](https://user-images.githubusercontent.com/54072354/117869424-65d51500-b260-11eb-898c-0a0b987a6275.png)

-**NOTE: You can add your own configuration to this list.
-If you're interested, simply make a pull request and I'll add it.**
+You can add your own configuration to this list.
+If you're interested, simply make a [Pull Request](CONTRIBUTING.md) and I'll add it.

 ## How to install